kusmayadi/slightly-big-flip/README.md

 Please note that the main program is under `src/` folder and I don't use any external libraries nor any frameworks for the main program.

 I use phpunit and one external library, Faker, for unit testing purposes only.
-These external libraries managed by composer.
+These external libraries are managed by composer.

 All the commands, as explained below, must be run from `src/` folder, except for test.
 Test must be run from root folder.